Church of St John the Baptist, Stanford on Soar

 The Church of St. John the Baptist, Stanford on Soar is a parish church in the Church of England in Stanford on Soar, Nottinghamshire.

 The church is Grade I listed by the Department for Digital, Culture, Media and Sport as a building of outstanding architectural or historic interest.

+The church holds at least one service every Sunday.
+Services use the Book of Common Prayer.

 History

 The church was medieval but restored in 1893 and 1894 by W. S. Weatherley.

 It is the most southerly church in the Diocese of Southwell and Nottingham and the Province of York.